 Modern Slavery Act Statement

 This statement is issued on behalf of Capital & Regional plc pursuant to Section 54 of the Modern Slavery Act 2015.
-It constitutes our modern slavery and human trafficking statement for the financial year ended 30 December 2021, setting out the measures Capital & Regional takes to prevent slavery and human trafficking in our business and supply chain.
-Modern slavery is widespread, effecting all sectors.
+It constitutes our modern slavery and human trafficking statement for the financial year ended 30 December 2022, setting out the measures Capital & Regional takes to prevent slavery and human trafficking in our business and supply chain.
+Modern slavery is widespread, affecting all sectors.
 Slavery is not acceptable within our business and our supply chain, and so we are committed to responsible business conduct and fully support the principles of the Act.

 This is Capital & Regional plc’s statement under the Modern Slavery Act 2015 (the “Act”) which applies to companies and partnerships, which have a global turnover in excess of £36 million and conduct any of their business in the UK.
-As required by the Act, the statement reports on the steps that the Capital & Regional plc and other relevant UK subsidiaries1 has taken during the financial year ended 30 December 2021 to ensure that slavery and human trafficking is not taking place in any of our supply chains or in any part of our own business.
-This is Capital & Regional’s sixth published modern slavery and human rights report.
+As required by the Act, the statement reports on the steps that Capital & Regional plc and other relevant UK subsidiaries1 has taken during the financial year ended 30 December 2022 to ensure that slavery and human trafficking is not taking place in any of our supply chains or in any part of our own business.
+This is Capital & Regional’s seventh published modern slavery and human rights report.
 This year’s report provides an update on progress and our due diligence completed.